salamcast/PowerTechTools/README.md

 This WebApp also uses the browsers local storage to store a history of your power calculations in JSON format.

 # Warning
 Please **work safe** when working with power or other hazardous tasks; This tools is only for __educational reference__ for learning about Power and the Math related to it.
-Thank you
+Thank you!

 ## Testing so far